Let me guess…

-The concept surely caught your attention but you’re still not quite sure what affiliate marketing is, how it works, and whether you should give it a go or not.
+The concept surely caught your attention.
+However, you’re still not quite sure what it is, how it works, and whether you should give it a try or not.

-In this article, I’m going to fully cover every single question you might have about affiliate marketing, such as:
+In this article, I’ll be addressing every single question you might have about affiliate marketing, such as:

 Without further ado, let’s get started!

-In the meantime, affiliate marketing had started being utilized by dozens of other companies, such as Amazon, which was actually one of the first brands to launch an affiliate program as early as 1996.
+By that time, affiliate marketing had already been implemented by dozens of other large corporations, like Amazon, which was actually one of the first ones to launch an affiliate program as early as 1996.

 Over the next few years, affiliate marketing’s popularity skyrocketed.